In this post, you’ll meet Africa’s marabou stork. This has been referred to as the Unofficial National Bird of Uganda.

 When it is making a social display, the marabou can produce a loud croaking sound by using its throat pouch.
-It will clap its bills together as a way to show it is feeling threatened.
+It will clap its bills together to show it is feeling threatened.

-There have also been reports of the marabou producing moos, whines, whistles and hiccups when courting and when it is feeling threatened.
+There have also been reports of the marabou producing moos, whines, whistles, and hiccups when courting and when feeling threatened.

 5. Who doesn’t enjoy a good fire?

 Marabou storks are drawn to grass fires like a moth is to flame.
 They simply fly ahead of the flames and swoop down on smaller animals that are fleeing the blaze.

 6. What a way to regulate body temperature

 To cool down, the marabou stork squirts excrement on its legs, giving them their white appearance.
 But that is not the only way the marabou keeps cool in the African heat.

 Similar to many other birds, the marabou stork also pants as a way to lower its body temperature when it gets too hot.